One Day Trip to Florence from Rome | The Ultimate Guide

 Welcome to one of the finest and oldest art galleries in the world!
 Built by the Medici family, the Uffizi Gallery is over 250 years old and is home to endless, world-renowned masterpieces.

-Home to over 6,000 paintings, one can easily spend 3 hours wandering around the Uffizi Gallery and still feel like it wasn’t enough time.
-Here you will get to admire world-renowned masterpieces, including the Birth of Venus and Primavera by Botticelli, Medusa by Caravaggio, and Doni Tondo by Michelangelo.😍
+With over 6,000 paintings, one can easily spend 3 hours wandering around the Uffizi Gallery and still feel like it wasn’t enough time.
+Here you will get to admire world-renowned works of art, including the Birth of Venus and Primavera by Botticelli, Medusa by Caravaggio, and Doni Tondo by Michelangelo. 😍

 Powered by GetYourGuide